kubernetes/website/content/en/docs/reference/glossary/probe.md

 - tool
 ---
-A check that the kubelet periodically performs against a container that is running in a pod to define container state and health and informing container lifecycle.
+A check that the kubelet periodically performs against a container that is running in a pod, that will define container's state and health and informing container's lifecycle.

 <!--more-->